-ii.
+.
+Safeguards Concerning the Use of Seclusion.
+Specify the safeguards that the state has established concerning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced. available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii .
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing t seclusion and ensuring that state safeguards concerning their use are followed and how such oversig ii.
+Specify the state agency (or agencies) responsible for overseeing the ii .
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing to concerning the use of eac g the Use of Seclusion.
-Specify the safeguards that the state has established ach type of seclusion.
-State laws, regulations, and policies that are referenced request through the Medicaid agency or the operating agency (if applicable). seclusion and ensuring that state safeguards concerning their use are followed and how such oversigns seclusion and ensuring that state safeguards concerning their use are followed and how such oversigns available to CMS upon re equest through the Medicaid agency or the operating agency (if applicable seclusion and ensuring that state safeguards concerning their use are followed and how such oversig seclusion and ensuring that state safeguards concerning their use are followed and how such oversig conducted and its tredilency. conducted and its frequency. seclusion and ensuring th hat state safeguards concerning their use are followed and how such oversig
+Specify the state agency (or agencies) responsible for overseeing the seclusion and ensuring that state safeguards concerning their use are followed and how such oversigns. ii ii seclusion and ensuring that state safeguards concerning their use are followed and how such oversig ii seclusion and ensuring that state safeguards concerning their use are followed and how such oversig ii seclusion and ensuring that state safeguards concerning their use are followed and how such oversig ii seclusion and ensuring that state safeguards concerning their use are followed and how such oversi